sindresorhus/eslint-plugin-unicorn/docs/rules/import-path-order.md

 Type: `string[]`<br>
 Default: `['-', '/']`

-This how `comparator: 'parts'` behaves.
-It's an array of each *type& of path comparator to use.
+This controls how `comparator: 'parts'` behaves.
+It's an array of each *type* of path comparator to use.

 #### Fail